 So the question is, how did the interviews go?

-One interview was for an agency in London.
+One interview was for a web developer job in London.
 Working remotely but with some monthly travel to ‘the big smoke’ which I would have been happy with.
-I describe myself as a developer who enjoys being outside and mixing.
+I describe myself as a web developer who enjoys being outside and mixing.
 A rarity.
 Cities are wonderful for getting the mind working and creating new possibilities in your mind that you can test out when you’re home.
 I don’t know what it is about them.
 Maybe the overstimulation of the senses or a break from the norm.
 Either way, I like to visit a city.